Guidance on using grant and contract funds

 Some grants or contracts, like NSF and NIH Major Research Instrumentation (MRI) grants, are awarded with the explicit intent that the research instrument put in place during a short period (typically 1 to 2 years) will be used for a longer lifetime (typically 5 to 10 years depending on equipment type).
 For computer and storage infrastructure, such grants can leverage UFIT Research Computing systems and system administration services, allowing purchases to be made beyond the life of the grant.

-Increasingly, solicitations require the principal investigator (PI) to provide a detailed data management plan with a proposal that specifies how any data gathered or produced with grant or contract funds will be stored and made available to the research community for some amount time after the grant or contract ends (typically 1 to 3 years).
+Increasingly, solicitations require the principal investigator (PI) to provide a detailed data management plan with a proposal that specifies how any data gathered or produced with grant or contract funds will be stored and made available to the research community for some amount of time after the grant or contract ends (typically 1 to 3 years).
 It is allowable to purchase Research Computing storage and computing capacity (NCUs, LSUs, RSUs, RRSUs) near the end of the grant or contract to fulfill this requirement if it is explicitly mentioned in the solicitation, the proposal, and the data management plan.

 Use of Funds 201 and 209

 Research endeavors using Funds 201 or 209 to purchase equipment must make sure the expiration date of the grant does not exceed the service end date.
-Contracts & Grants does not allow charges to be processed on these funds beyond the grant expiration date listed in PeopleSoft.
+Contracts & Grants does not allow charges to be processed on these funds beyond the grant expiration date listed.
 Any extension of the grant which covers services beyond the expiration date, or any other special circumstances, requires the approval of Contracts & Grants.
 Only then will it be possible to process the invoice against these funds.

 Billing questions may be directed to email@example.com.